 Under the simplified approach, consideration is given to factors such as credit risk characteristics and the days past due as well as current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
 The Trust has identified the COVID-19 pandemic and government's response actions to be relevant factors in these assessments.
-The Trust's ECL as of December 31, 2020, includes estimates of the uncertainty of the recoverability of tenant receivables, short-term rent deferrals, rent reductions provided to tenants related to past due rents, and all other receivable balances.
-Based on these assessments of the ECL at period end, changes are processed through bad debt expense in the statements of (loss)/income and comprehensive (loss)/ income.
+The Trust's ECL as of December 31, 2021, includes estimates of the uncertainty of the recoverability of tenant receivables, short-term rent deferrals, rent reductions provided to tenants related to past due rents, and all other receivable balances.
+Based on these assessments of the ECL at period end, changes are processed through bad debt expense in the statements of income/(loss) and comprehensive income/ (loss).
 When a receivable balance is considered uncollectible, it is written off against the allowance for doubtful accounts.
-Subsequent recoveries of amounts previously written off are reversed in the statements of (loss)/income and comprehensive (loss)/income.
+Subsequent recoveries of amounts previously written off are reversed in the statements of income/(loss) and comprehensive income/(loss).